 Importantly, it will include travel.
 I say this simply to be clear – not everyone will enjoy the life of a digital nomad.
 Some people want to stay put for the most part, and take short breaks to “stretch their legs and blow the cobwebs out of their minds” as a friend used to say.
 I get it, really I do.
 However, for some of us that simply isn’t enough!

-And she is dealing with the very interesting emotional journey of what it means to realize a dream – to make it happen… It might seem like the goal – and it is – but there is another side to consider, the whole ‘now what’ question.
+There is an emotional journey in realizing a dream – steps you need to take to make it happen… It might seem that your dream isn’t real – it is – but there is another side to consider, the whole ‘now what’ question.
 What do I do now that I am making my dream my reality?
-Maybe I’ve been in Italy just long enough to answer her.
-I say come, relax, enjoy this beautiful / challenging / rewarding /heady experience of Italy.
+Maybe I’ve been in Italy just long enough to answer that… I say step into your new adventure — relax and enjoy the beautiful / challenging / rewarding /heady experience.
+If you let it, it might just change you forever, in ways you could never imagine!